kunalj101/python_intro_hackathon/chapter2.md

 print (DICT['Name'])

-#Above print statement will print Kunal
+#The above print statement will print Kunal

 ```

-In dictionary "DICT", Name and Company are dictionary keys whereas "Kunal" and "Analytics Vidhya" are values.
+In dictionary "DICT", Name and Company are dictionary keys whereas "Kunal" and "Analytics Vidhya" are their respective values.

 *** =instructions

-- Use dictionary['Key'] to access value(s) against given key
+- Use the format dictionary['key'] to access value(s) of key - e.g DICT['Company'] will return "Analytics Vidhya'
-- Use Dict.keys() to access all the keys of given dictionary "Dict"
+- DICT.keys() will return all the keys of given dictionary "DICT"

 *** =hint